nesteajeff/nesteajeff/README.md

-- 👋 Hi, I’m @nesteajeff
+- Hi, I’m Jeffrey
-- 👀 I’m interested in coding
+- I’m interested in AI and data science
-- 🌱 I’m currently learning to code
+- I’m currently learning to work with TensorFlow among other machine learning libraries
-- 💞️ I’m looking to collaborate on side projects
-- 📫 How to reach me: jeffreypeng2@gmail.com
+- How to reach me: jeffreypeng2@gmail.com

 <!---
 nesteajeff/nesteajeff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.